YannickRe/spfx-lightbox-image-gallery/README.md

 ## Core features
 ***
-1. Select SharePoint Image Library
+1. Select SharePoint Image/Document Library
 2. Navigate through images and folders
 3. Use breadcrumb to move through the libray
 4. Show lightroom for images